By Aaron Welling

 “‘Cause I don’t like the person who drives it.
 He only comes here this time of year after the season has ended.”

-That car must really be somethin’,” Jones replied, still seated on
+That car must really be somethin’,” Jones replied, still seated on the milk crate.

 “Hummmm,” Ron spoke through tight lips.
 He wanted to talk about anything else, and Jones correctly interpreted Ron’s lack of enthusiasm about the car.
 Besides, Jones had wanted to talk with Ron about a particular topic for a few days now.